scooper4711/obsidian-syrinscape/README.md

 ---

-### And it also works when with [Initiative Tracker](https://github.com/javalent/initiative-tracker) so you have easy access for spell or melee oneshots during combat.
+### And it also works within [Initiative Tracker](https://github.com/javalent/initiative-tracker) so you have easy access for spell or melee oneshots during combat.

 Edit the spell descriptions to include a link to the corresponding one-shot and now anytime a creature has access to that spell, you have easy access to the sound effect during battle!